National League Championship Series: History

 In 1994, the league was restructured into three divisions, with the three division winners and a wild card team advancing to a best-of-five postseason round, the now-permanent National League Division Series (NLDS).
-The winners of that round advance to the best-of-seven NLCS.
+The winners of that round advance to the best-of-seven NLCS; however, due to the player's strike later that season, no postseason was played and the new format did not formally begin until 1995.
+The playoffs were expanded in 2012 to include a second Wild Card team and in 2022 to include a third Wild Card team.

+Seven managers have led a team to the NLCS in three consecutive seasons; however, the most consecutive NLCS appearances by one manager is held by Bobby Cox, who led the Atlanta Braves to eight straight from 1991 to 1999.
+The Braves (1991–1999) are also the only team in the National League to have made more than three consecutive National League Championship Series appearances.
+Tony La Russa and Jim Leyland are the only managers to lead their teams to three consecutive League Championship Series appearances in both leagues.

 The Milwaukee Brewers, an American League team between 1969 and 1997, and the Houston Astros, a National League team between 1962 and 2012, are the only franchises to play in both the ALCS and NLCS.
 The Astros are the only team to have won both an NLCS (2005) and an ALCS (2017, 2019, 2021, and 2022).
 The Astros made four NLCS appearances before moving to the AL in 2013.
-Every current National League franchise has appeared in the NLCS and all teams except the Brewers have won an NL Pennant via the NLCS.
+Every current National League franchise has appeared in the NLCS and all teams except the Brewers have won an NL pennant via the NLCS.